systerel/S2OPC/README.md

 - Paths to external libraries source directory: MbedTLS, Expat (optional: needed for XML parsing features only), Check (optional: needed for S2OPC unit tests).
 Set the  MBEDTLS_DIR, EXPAT_DIR and CHECK_DIR variables.
 - Visual Studio version to use and type of build (Release, Debug, etc.).
 Set the VS_VERSION and CONFIG variables.

-By setting environment variables BUILD_SHARED_LIBS, ENABLE_TESTING, ENABLE_SAMPLES and WITH_PYS2OPC it is possible to customize S2OPC build.
+By setting environment variables WITH_NANO_EXTENDED, BUILD_SHARED_LIBS, ENABLE_TESTING, ENABLE_SAMPLES and WITH_PYS2OPC it is possible to customize S2OPC build.
+- WITH_NANO_EXTENDED (OFF by default): if set to ON, it includes extend features out of the server nano scope, it includes simplified subscription (no filter, no deletion, etc.) and method calls services (no address space access, etc.)
 - BUILD_SHARED_LIBS (ON by default): if set to OFF, it builds static S2OPC libraries (necessary for ENABLE_TESTING=ON)
 - ENABLE_TESTING (OFF by default): if set to ON, it builds the S2OPC unit tests and validation tests (BUILD_SHARED_LIBS=OFF necessary)
 - ENABLE_SAMPLES (OFF by default): if set to ON, it builds the S2OPC demonstration samples (demo server, command line client tools, etc.)